openstack/openstack-manuals/doc/config-reference/source/block-storage/nested-quota.rst

 Nested quota is a change in how OpenStack services (such as Block Storage and Compute) handle their quota resources by being hierarchy-aware.
-The main reason for this change is to fully appreciate the hierarchical multitenancy concept, which was introduced in keystone in the Kilo release.
+The main reason for this change is to fully appreciate the hierarchical multi-tenancy concept, which was introduced in keystone in the Kilo release.

 Once you have a project hierarchy created in keystone, nested quotas let you